gax1985/NSCC/NSCC/Operating System Security/Oct. 3rd - Windows Administration Utilities.md

 What is a Protocol :?
 Set of rules on how you act coming through the door, at the door and the other side of the door.

 	When you walk through the door in the mall, the way you behave in a mall would be different than when you walk through a church.
 That IS the protocol.
-The protocol can change, and every protocol havbe a default port (80 for HTTP).
+The protocol can change, and every protocol have a default port (80 for HTTP).
 If she is at the mall, she wants multiple doors.
 If something happens, then she wants closed doors, and some doors that are open (delivery doors).
 If we consider ports and protocols,  when we add SSL turning HTTP into HTTPS, you are allowed through the side doors if you show an ID (delivery personnel with a special ID).
 This is why we have certificates

 #### What does a Certificate do ?